redsanket/spark/external/oozie/guide/cookbook.rst

 Using Custom Input Format
 -------------------------

-You can define a property in your action:
+After you create your class that accepts a custom input format, you can define a property in your action that uses that class as shown below.

 .. code-block:: xml